sophie-skanchy-1/Chlamy_AP-MS_Analysis_2025/README.md

    In “Analyze WD and Z Scores, SAINT Scores, Heatmaps, TreeView for Phytozome.ipynb”, go to TreeView section and run section to make localization match % matrix (gives each interaction the loc match % from Venn Diagram sections) with negative values for flagged interactions

-   In Excel, make desired annotations to bait and prey CreIDs and put in matrix for Cluster (row 1 = baits + annotations, col 1 = prey + annotations)
+   In Excel, make desired annotations to bait and prey CreIDs and put in the matrix for Cluster (row 1 = baits + annotations, col 1 = prey + annotations)

    - Can use =CONCATENATE in Excel
    - Save as tab delimited .txt

-   Load this into Cluster 3.0 software (cluster genes aka prey only, with centered correlation metric and average linkage method) and run clustering by clicking on a clustering method
+   Load this into the Cluster 3.0 software (cluster genes aka prey only, with centered correlation metric and average linkage method) and run clustering by clicking on a clustering method

    This will output a .cdt file – put this filename into the next section in the Jupyter notebook and run that section to sort baits in same order as clustered prey (create diagonal of self-interactions)